premprabhat/test/reverse_proxy_and_API_gateway.md

 ## Build Nginx from source

-Using your AWS Account, launch an ARM 64-bit instance running with type M6g, size: 2XLarge and Ubuntu 18.04 AMI.
+Using your AWS Account, launch an ARM 64-bit instance running with type m6g.16xlarge and Ubuntu 18.04 AMI.

 Then follow [this documentation](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/guidelines-for-deploying-nginx-plus-on-aws.pdf) to setup Reverse Proxy and API Gateway.